wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 export default router
 ```

-You'll need to replace `{yourOktaDomain}` and `{yourClientId}` which can be found on your application overview page on Okta Developer Console.
+You'll need to replace `{yourOktaDomain}` and `{yourClientId}` which can be found on your application overview page in the Okta Developer Console.
 This will inject an `authClient` object into your Vue instance which can be accessed by calling `this.$auth` anywhere inside your Vue instance.

 ```javascript
 Vue.use(Auth, {